mj2984/CCM_Complex/README.md

 # CCM Torch
 A PyTorch derivative of CCM.

-The model implemented here closely follows the [CCM](https://github.com/thu-coai/ccm) architecture with mild changes to the preprocessing pipeline and loss functions.
+The model implemented here closely follows the [CCM](https://github.com/thu-coai/ccm) architecture with mild changes to the architecture, preprocessing pipeline and loss functions.
 The preprocessor is implemented in Julia.

 # Required infrastructure: